Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

 \subsubsection{Experimental design}

-Separate layers of arterial tissue have different mechanical properties and are represented by three distinct interaction forces, which are calibrated individually.
+Separate layers of arterial tissue have different mechanical properties \cite{Holzapfel2005} and are represented by three distinct interaction forces and are calibrated individually.
 Thus, separate sets of coefficients are found for intima, media and adventitia.
 Three surrogate models for each layer of arterial tissue were developed for IUQ.

 ABM stress responses for uniaxial strain tests on an extensive collection of sets of coefficients were obtained to gather sufficient data for building surrogate models.
-A uniaxial strain test is performed by stretching the tissue to the strain value varied from 0 to 0.35 with an increment of 0.005, giving in total $M = 71$ observations of stress responses for specific strain values.
-The inputs of the surrogate model are the six force coefficients, $\theta_1,\cdots,\theta_6$ and a single strain value $s_j$:
+A uniaxial strain test is performed by stretching the tissue to the strain value varied from 0 to 0.35 with an increment of 0.005, giving in a total number of observations $N_{tot} = 71$ of stress-strain values.

-The output as a scalar value of corresponding tissue stress $y_i$.
 Table \ref{tab:coeff_ranges_restricted} shows preliminary sets of force coefficients as an initial guess for intima, media and adventitia layers, such that when given to the ABM, they produce stress-strain curves in a rough agreement with the benchmark data in terms of magnitude.
 The training ranges of coefficients for three layers and "Joint" bounds covering all three ranges are demonstrated in Table \ref{tab:coeff_ranges_restricted}.
-All the upper and lower bounds for each layer are selected around the preliminary guess, which is justified by the sensitivity analysis of each coefficients, demonstrated in the supplementary material - appendix C.
+All the upper and lower bounds for each layer are selected around the preliminary guess, which is justified by the sensitivity analysis of each coefficient, demonstrated in the supplementary material - appendix C.